sujalkumar18/JARVISH/replit.md

 - **Web Speech API**: Browser-native APIs for speech recognition and synthesis (no external service dependencies)
 - **TanStack Query**: Server state management and caching for API interactions
 - **News API**: Real-time news fetching using NewsAPI.org with the NEWS_API_KEY environment variable
+- **Dictionary API**: Free dictionary definitions using dictionaryapi.dev (no authentication required)
+- **Translation Service**: Multi-language translation using MyMemory API for English-Hindi and other language pairs

 ## Development Tools
 - **Vite**: Build tool and development server with HMR capabilities